Nidhi16797/Phase1Assignment/README.md

 * Search and Sort techniques: Data structures used for the project

-* Specification document: Google Docs
+* Specification document: Flow chart of application